Oral and Maxillofacial Surgeon

 Why do people get their wisdom teeth taken out if they are not causing problems?

-Asked by Zack almost 10 years ago
+Asked by Zack over 10 years ago

 That is THE question facing OMFS right now.
 For the sake of discussion we are speaking explicity about impacted, non functional teeth.